yash-nethues/getpaid/readme.txt

 * Create items with a one-time fee or recurring payments (subscriptions).
 * Add a free trial and/or allow buyers to name their price.
 * Add items to your website via Buy Now Buttons.
-Customers will be able to buy on your website via several Payment Gateways.
+Customers can buy on your website via several Payment Gateways.
-* Create inline checkout forms to sell your items through an optimized landing page.
+* Create inline checkout forms to sell items through an optimized landing page.
-* Create Invoices that you can send to your customers and they can pay online.
+* Create Invoices that you can send to your customers, who can pay online.
 * Create quotes and estimates to send to your clients [requires GetPaid quotes add-on](https://wordpress.org/plugins/invoicing-quotes/)
-* Quotes can be turned into invoices and clients can pay online.
+* Quotes can be turned into invoices, and clients can pay online.
 * Create and send invoices directly to receive single or recurring payments.
 * Accept payments via [Stripe](https://wordpress.org/plugins/getpaid-stripe-payments/) - (requires GetPaid Stripe add-on), Paypal Standard, Authorize.net, WorldPay and Pre Bank Transfer (other payment gateways available as premium add-ons).
 * Export payments and any other data through the reporting system.